cosmos/ibc/spec/ics-25-handler-interface/README.md

 By default, connections are unowned, but closure is permissioned to the module which created the connection.

+`ConnectionKind` enumerates the connection types supported by the handler implementation.

 ```golang
 type ConnectionKind enum {
   Transit